 Celiac disease and Hashimoto's disease are two autoimmune conditions with symptoms that mimic fibromyaligia.

-Chronic fatigue syndrome, myofascial pain syndrome, and fibromyalgia have similar symptoms.
-Learn how to recognize the distinct differences between the 3 conditions.
+Chronic fatigue syndrome, myofascial pain syndrome, and fibromyalgia have similar symptoms, but have differences that distinguish them too.

-Dietary supplements are commonly used to alleviate fibromyalgia symptoms such as pain, sleep disruption and fatigue.
+Dietary supplements can be used to help alleviate fibromyalgia symptoms such as pain, sleep disruption and fatigue.

 Although one doctor may take the lead, there is often a team of medical professionals involved in the treatment of fibromyalgia symptoms and coexisting conditions.

-Fibromyalgia shares some symptoms with celiac disease, hypothyroidism/Hashimoto's disease, Lyme disease, rheumatoid arthritis, chronic fatigue syndrome, and myofascial pain.
-But there are certain distinctions that can give help you differentiate between the diseases.
+Fibromyalgia shares symptoms with celiac disease, hypothyroidism, Lyme disease, rheumatoid arthritis, chronic fatigue syndrome, and myofascial pain.

 Fibromyalgia symptoms may be exacerbated by sugar, carbohydrates, processed foods, and alcohol.